Skip to content

 3.3 Prices

-(1) All prices include statutory VAT as applicable to the product.
+All prices stated correspond to the approved fares in accordance with the VBB fares scale and include the statutory VAT applicable to the fare products.
 If the rate of VAT changes, the customer agrees to a corresponding adjustment in prices.

-(1) In addition to the terms and conditions set out above, the following regulations also apply to payment of the selected ticket.
-The available payment methods are available only to legally competent persons over 18 years of age.
-Prepayment methods are available to legally competent minors aged 7 and above.
+(1) In addition to the terms and conditions set out above, the following regulations also apply to payment of the selected tickets.

-(2) Payment for subscription tickets is collected by the BVG by direct debit according to the VBB fares scale, appendix 5 (only in German – terms and conditions for subscriptions).
+(2) Payment for subscription tickets is collected by the BVG by SEPA direct debit according to the VBB fares scale, appendix 5 (terms and conditions for subscriptions).
+Other payment methods may be offered in the apps.

-The payment due for purchased tickets will be collected by LogPay, to whom all due payments, including any ancillary claims and fees, are sold and assigned (notice of assignment).
-LogPay is the third-party beneficiary of the following provisions.
-It is also authorised to collect payments in its own name and for its own account.
+The payment due for purchased tickets will be collected by LogPay or Riverty, depending on the selected payment method, to whom all due payments, including any ancillary claims and fees, are sold and assigned (notice of assignment).

-LogPay will usually collect the payment due by SEPA direct debit or credit card within five (5) banking days following purchase of the ticket.
+Riverty will usually collect the payment due by SEPA direct debit or credit card within five (5) banking days following purchase of the ticket.
+Customers must ensure that they have sufficient funds in their account.
 The bank account or credit card will be charged in accordance with the procedures employed by the customer’s payment service provider.
 The breakdown of purchased tickets includes a list of itemised purchases and can only be accessed and viewed by registered customers in electronic form on the webshop.

 4.1 Payment methods

-Subscription tickets can only be paid by direct debit.
+At present, subscription tickets can only be paid by SEPA direct debit.
+The BVG reserves the right to offer other payment methods.

-For all other tickets, customers may choose from the following payment methods (the specific payment methods available in the online shop and BVG apps may, however, vary):
+Customers may choose from the following payment methods (the specific payment methods available in the BVG apps may, however, vary):

-• SEPA direct debit mandate (mandatory for subscription tickets)
+• SEPA direct debit mandate (at present mandatory for subscription tickets)

 • Credit card (Visa, MasterCard, and American Express)